Icefirez1/Icefirez1/README.md

 ### About me!
-- 💻: I am a student double majoring in computer science and infromation science.
+- 💻: I am a student double majoring in computer science and information science.

 - 🍞: Cs is my jam and I'm currently just doing random stuff :)